TheRealNin/ns2-rebirth/mvm.md

 Nin's MvM is powered by the Rebirth project, which includes many changes beyond what you see in the MvM-only part of the mod.
 Below are only the changes that affect the Marine vs Marine gameplay.

+## Update for Nov 23

+* Grenade Launcher blast radius reduced by 25% from 4.8 meters to 3.6 meters

 ## Update for Nov 19

 * Marine jetpack fuel use no longer depends on your inventory weight.
 Instead, jetpack acceleration is scaled to your inventory weight